bochaco/safe-coins-wallet/README.md

 ![TX Inbox Data Entity in the SAFE Network](img/TxInboxPk1.png)

-The TX inbox is a Public MutableData which address can be calculated by applying the SHA3 to the public key, and its `Tag_type` is predefined to be `20082018`.
+The TX inbox is a Public MutableData which address can be calculated by applying the SHA3 to the public key, and its `Type_tag` is predefined to be `20082018`.

 Each transaction is notified by creating a new entry in the TX inbox of the receiving public key, making sure it is encrypted beforehand.